 For guidance on the use and application of all warning and advisory statements and the declaration of certain substances in food see the User Guide on warning and advisory declarations.

-Mandatory warning statements: A warning statement is a prescribed labeling statement that must be expressed on a label on a package of food in the exact words and in the format specified in the ANZFSC.
-Warning Statements are defined in Standard 1.1.1.
+Mandatory warning statements: A warning statement is a prescribed labeling statement that must be expressed on the package label in the exact words and in the format specified in the ANZFSC.

 A prescribed warning statement is required on: